garrandall/popular-music-data/tracks/heaven-must-have-sent-you-bonnie-pointer.md

 Thank you for the things you taught me
 Thank you for holding me close
 When I needed you the most
-Now I dont know much about you baby
+Now I don't know much about you baby
 But I know I can't live without you
 Heaven must have sent you honey
 To love only me